 1.1.
-An agency or Minister who was a party to a proceeding before the Victorian Civil and Administrative Tribunal (VCAT) under the Act may seek leave to appeal a VCAT order on a question of law.57
+An agency or Minister who was a party to a proceeding before the Victorian Civil and Administrative Tribunal (VCAT) under the Act may seek leave to appeal a VCAT order on a question of law.

-57 Under section 148 of the Victorian Civil and Administrative Tribunal Act 1998 (Vic).
+&lt;sup>56 Under section 148 of the Victorian Civil and Administrative Tribunal Act 1998 (Vic).

 - 1.2.
-If an agency decides it wants to seek leave to appeal, it must notify the responsible Minister as soon as practicable but no later than the day that the summons for leave to appeal is filed with the court.
-58 - 1.3.
-If an agency or Minister does seek leave to appeal, either the Minister (in the case of a Minister) or the responsible Minister (in the case of an agency) must prepare a brief written statement of reasons explaining why they want to appeal the order.59 - 1.4.
-This statement of reasons must be published in the Government Gazette within 10 days after the day on which the summons for leave to appeal is filed with the court.60 It must also be laid before each House of Parliament on or before the seventh sitting day of that House, after the day on which the summons for leave to appeal is filed with the court.61
+If an agency decides it wants to seek leave to appeal, it must notify the responsible Minister as soon as practicable but no later than the day that the summons for leave to appeal is filed with the court. - 1.3.
+If an agency or Minister does seek leave to appeal, either the Minister (in the case of a Minister) or the responsible Minister (in the case of an agency) must prepare a brief written statement of reasons explaining why they want to appeal the order. - 1.4.
+This statement of reasons must be published in the Government Gazette within 10 days after the day on which the summons for leave to appeal is filed with the court.
+It must also be laid before each House of Parliament on or before the seventh sitting day of that House, after the day on which the summons for leave to appeal is filed with the court.

-61 Freedom of Information Act 1982 (Vic), section 65AB(2)(b).
+&lt;sup>60 Freedom of Information Act 1982 (Vic), section 65AB(2)(b).

-58 Freedom of Information Act 1982 (Vic), section 65AB(3).
+&lt;sup>57 Freedom of Information Act 1982 (Vic), section 65AB(3).

-59 Freedom of Information Act 1982 (Vic), section 65AB(2) and section 65AB(4).
+&lt;sup>58 Freedom of Information Act 1982 (Vic), section 65AB(2) and section 65AB(4).

-60 Freedom of Information Act 1982 (Vic), section 65AB(2)(a).
+&lt;sup>59 Freedom of Information Act 1982 (Vic), section 65AB(2)(a).